0x4445565A/portanoia/README.md

 A tool that sets a honeypot port and runs a command against every IP that connects to it.

 **Note:** I seriously doubt this code is efficient enough to be used on production, but it works great when you are at cons and don't want to be bothered by nosy attendees
+**UPDATE:** I was thinking about it and I think by using concurrency via goroutines this could actually be used on productions since the response command wont hang the initial program.
+Also playing with ways on how to make the TCP listener better by dropping inbound requests.

 # Usage
 Must be ran as root due to raw packets